Arnold

 oxygen responsive to engine demand.
 An engine demand signal

-derived from an RPM sensor or throttle position sensor causes the
+derived from an RPM sensor or throttle position sensor causes

-source to energize one or more reactors commensurate with the
+the source to energize one or more reactors commensurate with

-demand.
+the demand.
 In this aspect the source may be configured with a

-programmable logic controller and power relays to switch reactors
+programmable logic controller and power relays to switch

-manner advantageously maximizes system service time before
+this manner advantageously maximizes system service time before

 maintenance.
 The logic controller may also be programmed to